Zmavli/kibykarni/_posts/2021-08-28-the-koan-of-ve-botpi.md

 ## Other loglangs
 {% marginnote 'latin' "I have sometimes described Lojban as being the \"Latin of Loglangs\", because of many reasons, this being one of them." %} The idea of predicate place structures is something that basically all loglangs have some version of.

  {% marginnote 'eberban' "As of the writing of this article, Eberban is very early in its development and its documentation is being rewritten.
-It is very possible that this will change." %} In [Eberban](https://mia-entropy.github.io/eberban/), unfilled places are even more extreme than in Lojban.
-Unfilled places are not filled with `zo'e` (i.e. simply an unspecified argument) but are instead considered to permit all arguments (i.e. everything can fulfill it).
+It is very possible that this will change." %} In [Eberban](https://mia-entropy.github.io/eberban/), unfilled places are simply filled with an existence claim (i.e. there exists at least one thing that fulfills this spot).
+It is analogous to Lojban `su'o da`.

 {% marginnote 'help' "These are languages I'm familiar with.
 If you have knowledge of other loglangs like Gua\\spi, please email me so I can add to this section."%} In [Toaq](http://toaq.org/), unfilled places are simply deleted, akin to `zi'o`-ing away all unfilled places in Lojban selbri.